acadTags/Awesome-medical-coding-NLP/README.md

 # medical-coding-NLP
+ Autoamted medical coding is an area in Clinical Natural Language Processing to assign diagnosis or procedure medical codes to free-text clinical notes.
+The domain is a sub-field of document classification and information extraction.

- Stop at any time to check this collection of papers on automated medical coding from free-texts!
+ Stop at any time to check this collection of papers!

 # 2020